openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 Given this, the following steps would be necessary to implement this enhancement:

-- cluster-monitoring-operator has to be updated to support the new field logic;
+- cluster-monitoring-operator has to be updated to support the logic of the new field;
-- OCP component that would like to implement scrape profiles would have to provide X monitors.
-Where X is the number of profiles that we would support.
+- OCP components that would like to implement scrape profiles would have to provide X monitors.
+Where X is the number of scrape profiles that we would support.

 ### Workflow Description

-The cluster-monitoring-operator (CMO) will be extended with a new field, `scrapeProfile` under `prometheusK8s` this new field will then allow users to configure their desired scrape profile while preserving the platform functionality (console, HPA and alerts).
+The cluster-monitoring-operator (CMO) will be extended with a new field, `scrapeProfile` under `prometheusK8s`.
+This new field will then allow users to configure their desired scrape profile while preserving the platform functionality (console, HPA and alerts).

 ```yaml
 apiVersion: v1